 #2.
 Multiple, smaller value prizes

-Research shows that offering several smaller prizes can help close the entrant’s opportunity cost of entering the promotion.
+Research shows that offering several sweepstakes small prizes can help close the entrant’s opportunity cost of entering the promotion.
 The more prizes you offer; the better the perceived chance of winning.

 Just consider which sounds better: “Win a beauty pack worth $250”, or “Win a beauty pack worth $100 or 1 of 6 other beauty packs worth $25 each.”